biancamanago/syn_2019_SF_replicationfiles/README.md

 ## Experimental Manipulations
 In the experiment, there were two separate conditions.
 Each condition received a different prompt and also, different instructions and questionnaires throughout the study.
 The script for the main intervention is available in the **_intervention_** folder.

 The questionnaires were part of the manipulation.
 They are all available in the **_questionnaires_** folder.
-The questionnaires were different each session, the s# indicates if they were from the 1st, 2nd, or 3rd session.
+The questionnaires were different each session, the s_ indicates if the questionnaires were for the 1st, 2nd, or 3rd session.

 ## Tasks